Unconventional autophagy in health and disease

 Autophagy is a degradative process that eliminates obsolete or potentially damaging cytoplasmic components and is critical for cellular homeostasis.
 Judging from the pathological phenotypes observed in mice lacking the expression of proteins that constitute the autophagic machinery (the so-called ATGs), autophagy has an important role in protection against a variety of pathologies, including cancer, inflammatory diseases or some neurodegenerative disorders.
 This protective capacity suggests that manipulation of autophagy could hold therapeutic value, a possibility that is being intensely studied by a variety of laboratories around the world.
 However, it is nowadays becoming clear that the different ATGs also have alternative functions not strictly related to the canonical autophagic pathway, either because their final purpose is not degradative, or because the relevant ATGs, even promoting catabolic outcomes, function in unconventional ways that are fundamentally different from autophagy.
 The contribution of these alternative activities to preventing the pathological phenotypes caused by ATG elimination is currently unclear, but their characterization is an important issue because it could determine the way ATG activity could be manipulated with therapeutic purposes.

 With this overarching goal in mind, our lab focuses on ATG16L1 as a paradigm to discover and characterize new unconventional activities of the autophagic machinery.
 In its most canonical function, ATG16L1 is critical for proper formation of autophagosomes, double-membrane vesicles that sequester the cellular material that will eventually be degraded in the lysosome through the autophagic route.
 However, ATG16L1 includes a C-terminal domain that is irrelevant for this activity and seems to play unconventional roles in a wide variety of cellular processes.
-Projects currently being developed in the lab intend to discover and characterize with detail novel unconventional functions of ATG16L1 induced through this domain.
-Relevant atypical activities that we are currently studying in the lab include:
+Projects currently being developed in the lab intend to discover and characterize in detail novel unconventional functions of ATG16L1 and other members of the general autophagic machinery, and explore how they interact with the conventional pathway.
+Current areas of interest in the lab include:

-- Control of the stability of signaling mediators and impact of this mechanism in the regulation of inflammatory responses.
+- Control of the stability of signaling mediators and the regulation of inflammatory responses

 To characterize these processes we use a wide variety of experimental systems include in vitro (cell lines) as well as in vivo (animal models) genetically engineered using the CRISPR/Cas9 system, proteomics techniques and bioinformatics approaches to identify novel mediators.
 We are currently trying to characterize in depth these mechanisms, discover novel non-canonical activators of ATG16L1 and explore how all these activities may be influenced by a coding polymorphic allele of ATG16L1 (T300A) whose presence in homozygosis increases the risk of suffering different pathologies, including Crohn’s disease, a serious intestinal inflammatory disease that is currently incurable.
 In this particular context, we intend to explore the molecular bases of complex, multifactorial diseases caused by the T300A allele, like Crohn’s disease.
 Exploring and establishing ways to manipulate atypical autophagy with therapeutic intentions is also a central long-term goal of our group that we intend to develop over the next few years.